molpopgen/fwdpy/docs/customFitness.rst

 Fundamentally, there are two ways that these types of functions work:

 1. As a function of the genotypes of each variable position in the diploid.
-In other words, fitness depends on wheter or not each site is heterozyguous (Aa) or homozygous (aa).
+In other words, fitness depends on whether or not each site is heterozyguous (Aa) or homozygous (aa).
 2. As a function of the two haplotypes in each diploid.

 The standard additive and multiplicative models with dominance are an example of the first type.
 Let's call these models "site-based" fitness models.